-By default the Page & Layer Gallery is displayed open on the right hand side of the Web Designer window when you open or create a new document.
-If you prefer, you can unpin, move, dock or close the gallery - see Galleries (on page 88) for more information.
+By default the PAGE & LAYER GALLERY is displayed open on the right hand side of the Web Designer Premium window when you open or create a new document.
+If you prefer, you can unpin, move, dock or close the gallery - see Galleries for more information.